-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 The International Monetary Fund has been reeling since its last managing director, Dominique Strauss-Kahn, was arrested last month in New York.
 A new director is due to be chosen by the end of this month.
 As NPR's Tom Gjelten reports, the institution's reputation may have been tainted by the scandal, but there's no shortage of interest in the top job.

 TOM GJELTEN: Christine Lagarde, the finance minister of France, is also running, as is Stanley Fischer, the governor of Israel's central bank.
 The candidates have been flying around the world in full campaign mode.
 Here's Christine Lagarde speaking last week to Al Arabiya, the Saudi-owned news channel.

 GJELTEN: That's why Agustin Carstens from Mexico is running.

 AUGUSTIN CARSTENS: My participation in this process is inspired by the principle that we emerging markets have been claiming for many years that there needs to be open and transparent process.

 GJELTEN: With Stanley Fischer of Israel throwing his hat in the ring last Friday, the IMF race has actually become sort of interesting.
 Among those following it is Arvind Subramanian, who worked for years in the IMF research department.

 GJELTEN: So, Moises Naim a former minister of trade in Venezuela, is not all that impressed that the selection of a new IMF chief has really become a wide open process.

 GJELTEN: Arvind Subramanian, now at the Peterson Institute for International Economics, says historical reasons may still be important.

 SUBRAMANIAN: Brazil has been reluctant to support Mexico, because there are longstanding issues between Brazil and Mexico.
 I don't think very likely that the Chinese would have supported an Indian or vice versa.

-Moises Naim, now at the Carnegie Endowment for International Peace.
+GJELTEN: Moises Naim, now at the Carnegie Endowment for International Peace.

-Mr. NAIM: What we have not yet seen is these countries acting together and shaping outcomes in a way that is defined by them.
+NAIM: What we have not yet seen is these countries acting together and shaping outcomes in a way that is defined by them.

-Tom Gjelten, NPR News, Washington.
+GJELTEN: Tom Gjelten, NPR News Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.